Stock Clerk Resume Sample

 - Kept records on the use and damage of stock or stock handling equipment

-- Marked stock items using identification tags, stamps, electric marking tools, or other labeling equipment
+- Marked stock items using identification tags, stamps, electric marking tools, or other labelling equipment

 - Packed and unpacked items to be stocked on shelves in stockrooms, warehouses, or storage yards